chungers/infrakit/docs/content/azure/index.md

 ### Service Principal

 To set up Docker for Azure, a [Service Principal](https://azure.microsoft.com/en-us/documentation/articles/active-directory-application-objects/) is required.
 Docker for Azure uses the principal to operate Azure APIs as you scale up and down or deploy apps on your swarm.
-Docker provides a containerized helper-script to help create the Service Principal:
+Docker provides a containerized helper-script to help create the Service Principal - `docker4x/create-sp-azure`.

+First, please make sure to pull the latest version of `docker4x/create-sp-azure` (in case you already had it cached and the latest version fixes any known issues):

+    docker pull docker4x/create-sp-azure:latest

+Next, run the containerized script within `docker4x/create-sp-azure`:

     docker run -ti docker4x/create-sp-azure sp-name
     ...